ethicsai/ethical-smart-grid/docs/source/extending/observations.rst

 -----------------

-Creating a completely new way to compute observations is easy: simply define a new class (ideally a :py:func:`collections.namedtuple`), and implement its :py:meth:`~.GlobalObservation.compute` class method (not instance method!), as well as :py:meth:`~.GlobalObservation.reset`.
+Creating a completely new way to compute observations is easy: simply define a new :py:func:`dataclasses.dataclass`, and implement its :py:meth:`~.GlobalObservation.compute` class method (not instance method!), as well as :py:meth:`~.GlobalObservation.reset`.